Honda City: Third generation (3A/SX; 1996)

 The City was revived as a subcompact four-door sedan, slotting beneath the Honda Civic, for developing markets in Asia.
 The third-generation City (first-generation as a sedan), codenamed SX8 but with chassis codes 3A2 (1.3) and 3A3 (1.5), was based on the EF Civic platform to cut costs.
 It was designed for and sold in the Southeast Asian market only, and launched with the slogan "Smart for the new generation" for the 1.3-litre version and "Top-in-class smart" slogan for the 1.5-litre model.
 First production began in an all-new plant in Ayutthaya, Thailand, in April 1996.
 The car had a dominant position in the market.
 From the beginning, the Thai-made City models had more than 70% local content.
 The bumpers were constructed in three separate pieces to allow for easier shipping from Japan.
-There were originally a lower grade LXi and a higher-spec EXi available.
+There were originally a lower trim LXi and a higher-spec EXi available.
 The sedan also marked Honda's entrance in the Indian market in 1998 and it quickly became a success and one of the top selling cars in its segment.

 The City was built in additional markets including: India, Indonesia, Malaysia, Pakistan, the Philippines and Taiwan.
 In Pakistan, the City received a lukewarm reception at first, but the third generation was a massive hit.
 A revised, facelifted third-generation City was released in 2000, called the "Type Z" in some markets.
 By 2001 a model powered by Honda's 1.5 L VTEC engines (VTI) appeared, with a rear-stabilizer for better handling.
 The facelift model received new front end tail lights, as well as one-piece bumpers.

 The third-generation City had fuel-injected SOHC 16-valve D-series engines, namely variations of the D13B and D15B.
 The original 1343 cc D13B produced 95 PS at 6,400 rpm for a claimed top speed of 171 km/h and 0–100 km/h in 11.3 seconds.
 This was later complemented by the 1.5-litre D15B, which was reduced in power for the Asian markets where the car was sold.
 The D15B engine also arrived in a version with VTEC (B15C2 engine).